Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 **Supply**

-Unless specified otherwise, the Torque Limiters are supplied with a pilot bore, a full comple-ment of springs and without slipping torque setting.
+Unless specified otherwise, the MS Torque Limiters are supplied with a pilot bore, a full comple-ment of springs and without slipping torque setting.
 Factory slipping torque setting is only possible when the order includes a finish bore.